-This disorder resolves without treatment, but symptoms can be treated with corticosteroids or, lidocaine applied to the skin.
+This disorder resolves without treatment, but symptoms can be treated with corticosteroids, antihistamines, and anesthetics applied to the skin.

-Many cases are caused by a reaction to infection with the herpes simplex virus and sometimes by infections with other viruses (especially hepatitis C) or bacteria.
+Most cases are caused by a reaction to infection with the herpes simplex virus Herpes Simplex Virus (HSV) Infections Herpes simplex virus infection causes recurring episodes of small, painful, fluid-filled blisters on the skin, mouth, lips (cold sores), eyes, or genitals.
+This very contagious viral infection... read more .
 Some people with erythema multiforme develop herpesvirus cold sores on their lips several days before an attack of erythema multiforme.

 Doctors are unsure exactly how erythema multiforme happens, but a type of immune reaction is suspected.
 Some cases of erythema multiforme do not have a clear cause.